Guide

 Key takeaways

-• Manage cash flow carefully by matching large expenses with revenues, invoicing regularly, and requiring upfront payments for major material purchases to avoid the common trap of paying suppliers before receiving client payments.
+• Manage cash flow carefully by invoicing at project milestones, requesting upfront payment for major material purchases, and only continuing work when payments are current to avoid the trap of paying expenses before receiving revenue.

 What is construction accounting?

-Construction accounting is project accounting designed for the construction industry.
-Unlike regular accounting, which looks at your whole business over a set time, construction accounting focuses on each job or project.
-Projects can last for months or years.
+Construction accounting is a specialized form of project accounting that tracks costs, revenue, and profitability for each individual job.
+Unlike regular accounting that looks at your whole business over a set period, construction accounting focuses on each project separately, since jobs can last months or years.

 Why is construction accounting different?